Color Palette Generator – Create Harmonious Color Schemes

 What is a complementary color?

-A complementary color sits directly opposite on the color wheel — 180° away.
-Pairs like blue/orange and red/green create high contrast and visual pop.
-This scheme is popular for call-to-action buttons and hero sections.
+A complementary color is the color directly opposite on the color wheel — 180° away in hue.
+Complementary pairs create high contrast and are often used for call-to-action buttons and highlights.
+Example: blue and orange, red and green.

 What is a triadic color scheme?